 A standard technique to estimate a fractal dimension is the box-counting one which relies on the previous equation.
 To implement this technique, one defines non-overlapping pixels of size l as explained in the previous paragraph and plots Eq.
 1 on a log-log scale.
 For a fractal set the points will be along a straight line which slope is equal to D_F .
 The quality of the scaling is assessed with the help of the coefficient of determination r^2 of the linear regression.
-It is an imperfect indicator, especially given the limited number of points available, and should be completed by visual inspection, The fractal dimension quantifies the sparseness of the set A, i.e. how much space it fills across scales.
+The fractal dimension quantifies the sparseness of the set A, i.e. how much space it fills.

-The notion of fractal dimension is well suited for studying binary field such as a sewer network or map of imperviousness.
-However when the field can have more than two states, as it is the case in this paper for the maps of representation of imperviousness inputted in semi-distributed hydrodynamics models, multifractals tools might be needed.
-Intuitively such fields are characterized with the help of various fractal dimensions, i.e. for each threshold, the geometrical set of the areas where the field exceeds it exhibits a different fractal dimension.
+The notion of fractal dimension is well suited for studying binary field, and when analysing fields with different values possible (a map of imperviousness from hydrodynamic models here), multifractals tools might be needed.
+Intuitively such fields are characterized with the help of various fractal dimensions, i.e. for each threshold, the geometrical set corresponding to the areas where the field exceeds it exhibits a different fractal dimension.
 More rigorously the notion of threshold, which is scale dependent, is replaced by the scale invariant one of singularity, γ .
-Then and the portions of a multifractal field ε{λ} where it exceeds the threshold λ^{γ} at a given resolution λ are studied.
+Then and the portions of a multifractal field ε{λ} where the field exceeds the threshold λ^{γ} at a given resolution λ are studied.
 Their probability scales as: